BibleClinger/DSPassTranslator/README.md

 If you would like to contribute:

-- The code for password generation and deciphering could really afford to be rewritten.
+- The code for password generation and deciphering could really afford to be *rewritten*.
-- The code for password generation and deciphering could really afford to be moduliarized.
+- The code for password generation and deciphering could really afford to be *moduliarized*.
 - A version should be displayed on the main window that pulls from app.getVersion() or some equivalent.